 For this test, the patient is made to wear loose clothes and remove any metallic items.
 The patient is then made to lie on a movable table that enters into an MRI machine.
 The MRI machine scans the required organs, and when the image is achieved, the patient is removed from the MRI machine.
 The doctor studies the images obtained and devices the future treatment.
 People having chronic kidney ailments and pregnant women must disclose their conditions to the doctor beforehand.

-Why is Cardiac MRI done?
+What is Cardiac MRI used for?

 - • To diagnose any suspected underlying coronary artery diseases • To diagnose cardiovascular diseases like infections, inflammations and tumors of the cardiac tissue • To guide and monitor progress of treatment of various cardiovascular diseases. • To understand and guide the treatment of congenital heart diseases